Biologics: What Are They, and Are They Right for You?

 There are a number of existing RA medications, and in fact many insurance companies require that you to try them before starting a biologics regimen.
 If you’re nervous about trying biologics, try talking to your doctor about “triple therapy.”
 Some studies have shown that treating RA with this sort of combination therapy can be highly effective.

 What’s the best way to administer biologics?
 Infusion or injection?

 Biologics are usually administered either by injection or infusion.
 Injections are usually self-administered with pre-filled syringes or an auto-injector pen.
 Infusions are done at clinics or at an infusion center where it’s given through an IV, and may be more costly.
 You can choose the best method for you depending on your schedule and comfort level.

 How long before biologics start to work?

 Response time varies.
 Some people have a quicker response than others.
 Some biologics start working within days of the first shot or infusion, while others can take up to three weeks or so.

 There are so many biologics to choose from.
 Which one is best?

 This depends on you and your RA.
 There may be a number of factors that determine which one your doctor puts you on, from which one that provides a quicker positive response to your own preference of injection vs. infusion.
-The new Vectra DA blood test may provide some additional guidance in the choice of a biologic.

 What can I expect in terms of side effects?